1954: 'Vicky Cartoon' - NewsBreak

 It's a tight contest between Republican Kari Lake, who aligned herself with former President Donald Trump and his false claims of election fraud, and Democratic candidate Katie Hobbs, Arizona's current secretary of state who vocally defended the 2020 results in the state after Trump lost to President Joe Biden.

-Political photographs are deceptive things.
-They are caught in the middle of the action, the spin of a campaign or backstory, and offer subtle nods to larger currents in our country’s history.
-Often, if you listen carefully to these images, you’ll hear hints of an American tension: the call for more rights and freedom, and the simultaneous, equally loud cry for exclusion based on differences—and for a compromised version of our participatory democracy.
+The NRSC head thought a wave of victories for Trump-inspired candidates would give him enhanced stature, until most of those candidates crashed and burned.

-Several U.S. Senate and House races too close to call as vote counts trickle in
+Several U.S. Senate and House races remain too close to call as vote counts trickle in

 Followers